Behzad Bolour: Life and activities

 His "Boose Tarikh" program, or "Kiss History", has been nominated for numerous awards for BBC World Service, as well as his other programs.
 He has appeared in a series of animated films in the role of a stallion and has directed the BBC zigzag illustrated story project.

 He launched the BBC Persian entertainment website, hosted live broadcasts of Iranian concerts in Europe and Dubai, and has supported Iranian underground culture and music since its inception in the 1990s.
-He has also been involved in organizing various cultural events in Britain and Central Asia.
+He has also organized various cultural events in Britain and Central Asia.
 Behzad has also trained young journalists in Afghanistan and Iran since 2000.

-He said in the "ChaharShanbe Ba Sina" TV program that he placed special emphasis on not using non-Persian words in Persian, as well as his accompanying decorations from Greece and Sudan, the variety of his hats and his use of flowers on the hat, and the reason for using the hat.
+He said in the "ChaharShanbe Ba Sina" TV program that he placed particular emphasis on not using non-Persian words in Persian, as well as his accompanying decorations from Greece and Sudan, the variety of his hats and his use of flowers on the hat, and the reason for using the hat.

 On 21 March 2009, he presented a combination of Nowruz and music on the occasion of the Iranian New Year on Public Radio International in the United States.